Using ecommpay Payments plug-in for WordPress CMS

 Overview

-This article covers the information about using the payment plug-in ecommpay Payments version 3.4.
-This plug-in version enhances the capabilities of the WooCommerce plug-in version 4.0 or later for web services that are based on the WordPress CMS version 5.0 or later and allows opening the Payment Page payment form of ecommpay for customers and ensuring all necessary actions for payment processing.
+This article covers the information about using the payment plug-in ecommpay Payments version 3.5.
+This plug-in version enhances the capabilities of the WooCommerce plug-in for web services that are based on the WordPress CMS and allows opening the Payment Page payment form of ecommpay for customers and ensuring all necessary actions for payment processing.

 The ecommpay Payments plug-in is installed via the WordPress interface and allows opening the Payment Page payment form of ecommpay for customers and ensuring all necessary actions for payment processing with regard to the interaction with both customers and the ecommpay payment platform (with all necessary information sent and received).